ncusi/secret_life_of_CVEs/README.md

 what is in the "_dvc.yaml_" file, replacing data folder content when needed.

 The data is also available on DagsHub, in the connected repository:
-<https://dagshub.com/ncusi/secret_life_of_CVEs>, where you can get data
+<https://dagshub.com/ncusi/secret_life_of_CVEs>, from which you can get data
 from with "`dvc pull`" (after configuring DagsHub as dvc remote).

 ## Replicating paper results

-To replicate the results in the paper, after recreating data files, downloading them from Figshare, or from DagsBub, use Jupyter notebooks from the "`notebooks/`" directory.
+To replicate the results in the paper, after recreating data files, or downloading them from Figshare, or from DagsHub, use Jupyter notebooks from the "`notebooks/`" directory.